pritam004/DATA_SCIENCE/README.md

 ## 2.Computer Vision

-	1.An interesting problem on the relative power of logistic regression and single latered neural network.The intial problem was to design <br/>aembeding so that two elememts of the same class are close together where as two element of different classare apart and compare logistic with <br/>	nn on that embeding space.
+	1.An interesting problem on the relative power of logistic regression and single latered neural network.The intial problem was to design

+a embeding so that two elememts of the same class are close together where as two element of different classare apart and compare logistic with

+	nn on that embeding space.

 	2.VAE :This code implements a generative recurrent neural network called Variational Autoencoder for generating MNIST images.